 I've been wanting to create an easy fingerless mitts pattern for quite sometime and now that's it done I'm excited to share it with you.
-It's also a quick knit making it great for last minute gift ideas.
+I love knitting mittens and these are quick to knit and simple to make.

-Fingerless mittens are easy to make and with this pattern I wanted to include a thumb gusset in order to show you how easy it is to do.
+These fingerless mittens include a thumb gusset in order to show you how easy it is to make one.

-What's good about knitting both mittens at the same time is they'll both be identical and once you're finished knitting you won't have to think about knitting another one.
-I like that.
+What's good about knitting mittens at the same time is they'll both be identical in length and once you're finished knitting you won't have to think about knitting another one.

-Here is the PDF link to download the easy mitten pattern
+Click link to download my easy fingerless mitts pattern

 Skills Required: Cast on, bind off, knit, purl, k2tog, kfb (bar increase), sliip 1 stitch and place stitches on holder or scrap yarn